We can approve premises, like hotels and stately homes, to be used for civil marriage and civil partnership ceremonies.

 Religious premises are:

-- premises which are used solely or mainly for religious premises
+- premises which are used solely or mainly for religious purposes

-- or have been so used and have not subsequently been used solely or mainly for other purposes
+- or have been so used and have not subsequently been used mainly for other purposes

 Only the following types of religious premises may be approved: